anirbandutta9/College-Notes-Gallery/README.md

 - Ability to write .htaccess file for apache mod_rewrite

 ### Installation
 - Upload College-Notes-Gallery to the directory of your choice.
+(E.g :  /var/www/html/college-notes-gallery )
-- Import MySql Db file to your database software (E.g : Php_My_Admin )
+- Import MySql Db file to your database software (E.g : PhpMyAdmin -> Create DB -> Import notes.sql  )
-- Configure connection to your database and server by modifying connection.php file
+- Configure connection between your database and server by modifying the /includes/connection.php file
-- Navigate to the installation in your browser
+- Navigate to the installation in your browser ( E.g :  http://localhost/college-notes-gallery )
 - Done :)

 ### Login Details